 What this means for delegates and the registration process

-The conferences organized by IAS – the International AIDS Society – attract a multidisciplinary and international audience, and the IAS complies with European and international laws regulating the marketing of prescription drugs.
+The conferences organized by IAS – the International AIDS Society – attract a multidisciplinary and international audience, and the IAS complies with national, European and international laws regulating the marketing of prescription drugs.

 The definitions for each category are as follows: